Kilcekru/dcs-coordinates/README.md

 Also LOtoLL and LLtoLO use different lookup grids.
 If a point is converted from one coordinate system to the other and back it will not be exact.\
-The deviation for this is less than 3 meters for all maps.
+The deviation for this is less than 5 meters for all maps.

 ### Supported Maps

-Currently 4 Maps are supported:
+Currently 5 Maps are supported:
 - Caucasus
 - Normandy
 - Persian Gulf
+- South Atlantic
 - Syria

 More maps might be covered in the future.